Graph Foundation Models: Concepts, Opportunities and Challenges: LLM-based Models

 \subsubsection{Manual Prompting}

 Methods mentioned here use manually created prefix style prompts.
-For instance, LLMtoGrpah \cite{liu2023evaluating} and NLGraph \cite{NLGraph} employ node and edge lists incorporating other graph properties described in natural language to form a comprehensive prompt.
+For instance, LLMtoGraph \cite{liu2023evaluating} and NLGraph \cite{NLGraph} employ node and edge lists incorporating other graph properties described in natural language to form a comprehensive prompt.
 GPT4Graph \cite{GPT4Graph} goes a step further by utilizing additional description languages to represent graph data, such as edge list, adjacency list, GML and GraphML, providing a more extensible framework for manual graph prompts.
-GraphText \cite{zhao2023graphtext} translates graph features and relationships into natural language and assembles them to form a Graph-syntax Tree.
-This Graph-syntax Tree serves as a natural language graph prompt, enabling LLMs to comprehend graph data and engage in interpretable and interactive graph reasoning.
-In the field of molecules, LLM4Mol \cite{qian2023can} uses SMILES (Simplified Molecular Input Line Entry System) to directly describe the property of molecular, which is a widely adopted molecular describing language.
-Furthermore, InstructGLM \cite{InstructGLM} employs a technique called instruction prompting.
-This approach involves the design of a set of graph descriptions centered around a central node, coupled with task-specific descriptions.
-Graph-LLM \cite{chen2023exploring}, TextForGraph \cite{wenkel2023pretrained}, When\&Why \cite{huang2023can}, GraphWiz \cite{chen2024graphwiz}, CGForLLM \cite{antonucci2023zero} and LLM4DYG \cite{zhang2023llm4dyg} also uses natural language instructions and subsequently conducts a series of comprehensive experiments.
+Furthermore, InstructGLM \cite{InstructGLM} employs instruction prompting to involve the design of a set of graph descriptions centered around a central node, coupled with task-specific descriptions.
+Graph-LLM \cite{chen2023exploring}, TextForGraph \cite{wenkel2023pretrained}, When\&Why \cite{huang2023can}, GraphWiz \cite{chen2024graphwiz} and CGForLLM \cite{antonucci2023zero} also use natural language instructions and subsequently conduct a series of comprehensive experiments.